renweizhukov/pytwis/README.rst

     # Post a tweet.
     succeeded, result = twis.post_tweet(auth_secret, 'A tweet')

     # Get the general timeline.
-Note that we are passing an empty authentication secret.
+Note that we are passing an empty authentication secret and '-1' as the second
+    # input parameter to get all the tweets in the general timeline.
     # If succeeded is True, result['tweets'] will contain a list of tweets.
-    succeeded, result = twis.get_timeline('')
+    succeeded, result = twis.get_timeline('', -1)

     # Get the user timeline.
-Note that the second input parameter 100 indicates
+Note that the second input parameter 100 specifies the maximum number of tweets
+    # that will be included in the general timeline.
     succeeded, result = twis.get_timeline(auth_secret, 100)

+    # Get the tweets posted by a user.
+Note that this user may be different from the currently logged-in user.
+    # If succeeded is True, result['tweets'] will contain a list of tweets.
+    succeeded, result = twis.get_user_tweets(auth_secret, 'username', -1)

     # Follow a user.
     succeeded, result = twis.follow(auth_secret, 'followee_username')